-Pupils are taught about the steps they can take to protect and support their own and others' health and wellbeing, including simple self-care techniques, personal hygiene, prevention of health and wellbeing problems and basic first aid.
+Pupils are taught about the steps they can take to protect and support their own and others' health and wellbeing, including simple self-care techniques, personal hygiene, prevention of health and wellbeing problems basic first aid and how to make clear and efficient calls to emergency services.
 The positive two-way relationship between good physical health and good mental wellbeing is emphasised in lessons, including the benefits to mental wellbeing of physical exercise and time spent outdoors.